Dennis14e/node-red-docker/README.md

 docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered dennis14e/node-red:latest-minimal
 ```

-The default Node-RED images are based on [official Node JS Alpine Linux](https://hub.docker.com/_/node/) images to keep them as small as possible.
+The default Node-RED images are based on [official Node.js Alpine Linux](https://hub.docker.com/_/node/) images to keep them as small as possible.
 Using Alpine Linux reduces the built image size, but removes standard dependencies that are required for native module compilation.
 If you want to add dependencies with native dependencies, extend the Node-RED image with the missing packages on running containers or try using the Debian Buster based images.